- To learn about the importance of working together with families, colleagues, and supervisors to evaluate your practices and program.

 Although a summative evaluation report might only be written and shared once per year, the information that is used to create the report is collected across the year at many different points and includes many different stakeholders (e.g., staff, families, advisory board members).

-Evaluations may be conducted by a staff member who is internal to the program (e.g., T&Cs, program managers) or the evaluation may be conducted by someone who is external to the program (e.g., paid consultant, higher-education personnel or state licensing representative with expertise in conducting program evaluations).
+Evaluations may be conducted by a staff member who is internal to the program (e.g., T&Cs, program manager) or the evaluation may be conducted by someone who is external to the program (e.g., paid consultant, higher-education personnel or state licensing representative with expertise in conducting program evaluations).

 What are Indicators of Effective Program Evaluation?